Author and Page information

 Many of these debts were incurred not just by irresponsible government borrowers (such as corrupt third world dictators, many of whom had come to power with Western backing and support), but irresponsible lending (also a moral hazard) from Western banks and institutions they heavily influenced, such as the IMF and World Bank.

-Despite enormous protest and public pressure for odious debt relief or write-off, hardly any has occurred, and when it does grand promises of debt relief for poor countries often turn out to be exaggerated.
-One recently described “historic breakthrough” debt relief was announced as a $40 billion debt write-off but turned out to be closer to $17 billion in real terms.
+debt relief was announced as a $40 billion debt write-off but turned out to be closer to $17 billion in real terms.
 To achieve even this amount required much campaigning and pressuring of the mainstream media to cover these issues.

-By contrast, the $700 billion bail out as well as bailouts by rich other country governments were very quick to put in place.
+By contrast, the $700 billion US bail out as well as bailouts by other rich country governments were very quick to put in place.
 The money then seemed easy to find.
 Talk of increasing health or education budgets in rich countries typically meets resistance.
 Massive military spending, or now, financial sector bail out, however, can be done extremely quickly.

-And, a common view in many countries seems to be how financial sector leaders “get away” with it.
+with it.
 For example, a hungry person stealing bread is likely to get thrown into jail.
 A financial sector leader, or an ideologue pushing for policies that are going to lead to corruption or weaknesses like this, face almost no such consequence for their action other than resigning from their jobs and perhaps public humiliation for a while.

 A crisis that need not have happened